ppnasser/econotw/README.md

 This script bot is designed to run indefinitely even if exceptions do occur.
 Consider submiting your modifyed version at an external server, raspberry pi, or equivalents.

+You can see this bot working at [econotw](www.twitter.com/econotw).

 Requirements
 ----------